comp-strat/scraping_server/readme.md

         ]
     }
 ```
-9. Create `webpack.config.js` and paste the following to it:
+9. Create `webpack.config.js` in the root folder and paste the following to it:
 ```
     module.exports = {
         module: {